Welcome to the Blue Economy Heatmap

 Anne-Marie Bruyas

-Expert in International Relations and Cooperation
+International Relations and Cooperation Lead at SPICI srl

 Exploring the Blue Economy Through Data